tomasrm/tomasrm.github.io/_pages/research.md

 [misal_PWT]: {{ site.baseurl }}{% link assets/files/Misallocation_PWT.pdf %}
 [bcb_wp]: https://www.bcb.gov.br/content/publicacoes/WorkingPaperSeries/WP603.pdf

+**Disentangling Brazilian TFP: the role of misallocation in recent economic cycles**, joint with Thiago Trafane Oliveira Santos.
+2024. <br/>
+<small>[<a href="#" onclick="visib('pwt')">Abstract</a> | [Draft][misal_BR] | BCB Working Paper] </small>

+<div id="pwt" style="display: none; text-align: justify; line-height: 1.2" ><small>
+This paper investigates the role of market-power-driven misallocation in shaping TFP during recent economic cycles in Brazil, using the static Cournot model of Martinez and Santos (2024).
+The model primarily relies on macroeconomic data for calibration, allowing us to decompose Brazil’s national TFP into technology and allocative efficiency components from 2000 to 2019.
+Over these two decades, we observe an upward trend in allocative efficiency, reflecting an increase in the labor income share and a corresponding decrease in the average markup, in sharp contrast with most developed countries.
+Our results further indicate that the cycles in Brazilian TFP are largely driven by allocative efficiency, with the mid-2000s economic boom mainly attributed to efficiency gains.
+In contrast, the technology component grows more steadily, around 0.9% per year, suggesting it reflects structural characteristics of the economy.
+Since allocative efficiency is bounded, this 0.9% annual growth rate can be interpreted as the current long-run growth level of TFP in Brazil.
+</small><br><br/></div>

+[misal_BR]: {{ site.baseurl }}{% link assets/files/Misallocation_BR.pdf %}

 **Misallocation and Human Capital Accumulation over the Life Cycle**, joint with Zoubir Benhamouche.
 2022. <br/>
 <small>[<a href="#" onclick="visib('HC_misall')">Abstract</a> | [Draft (under request)]] </small>